rvsitebuilder/developer-docs/app-routing.md

 });
 ```

-## Named route
+## Configurable Named Route

 > {info} This feature will be available on v7.2.

 If you want to allow end-user to change your app’s named route to a different route, you need to register its name on your service provider.
-The simple use case is the user.dashboard named route.
+The simple use case is the `user.dashboard` named route.
 User will be able to change the route to its own instead of default one on ‘Admin > Config > Route’ click tab ‘Named route‘.

 ```php
 public function boot() {